-There are a number of different medications for the relief of sciatica caused by a slipped disk.
-Most of these are painkillers, but you can also take muscle relaxants and anti-inflammatory drugs.
+There are a number of different medications for the relief of sciatic nerve pain (sciatica) caused by a slipped disc.
+Most of these are painkillers, but you can also use muscle relaxants and anti-inflammatory drugs.
 The following medications are the most commonly used.
 They are all available without a prescription when taken at a low dose:

 - Acetaminophen (paracetamol): Acetaminophen (paracetamol) is also a painkiller, but it is not an NSAID.
 It is well tolerated and can be used as an alternative to NSAIDs – especially for people who do not tolerate NSAID painkillers because of things like stomach problems or asthma.
 But higher doses of acetaminophen can cause liver and kidney damage.
-The package insert advises adults not to take more than 4 grams (4000 mg) per day.
+For this reason, adults should follow the information on the package insert and make sure they do not take more than 4 grams (4,000 milligrams) of acetaminophen per day.
 This is the amount in, for example, 8 tablets containing 500 milligrams each.
 It is not only important to take the right dose, but also to wait long enough between doses.

 - Opioids: Strong painkillers that may only be used under medical supervision.
 Opioids are available in many different strengths, and some are available in the form of a patch.
 Morphine, for example, is a very strong drug, while tramadol is a weaker opioid.
 These drugs may have a number of different side effects, some of which are serious.
 They range from nausea, vomiting and constipation to dizziness, breathing problems and blood pressure fluctuation.
 Taking these drugs for a longer time can lead to habitual use and physical dependence.

-- Steroids: Anti-inflammatory drugs that can be used to treat various diseases systemically.
-That means that they are taken as tablets or injected.
-The drug spreads throughout the entire body to soothe inflammation and relieve pain.
-Steroids may increase the risk of gastric ulcers, osteoporosis, infections, skin problems, glaucoma and glucose metabolism disorders.
+- Steroids: Inflammation-reducing drugs that can be used to treat various diseases systemically.
+It is called a systemic treatment if the medication spreads throughout the entire body.
+This happens when it is taken as a tablet, injected into a muscle or given through a drip (infusion).Systemic steroids can soothe inflammation and relieve pain.
+They can also increase the risk of certain medical problems, including stomach ulcers, osteoporosis, infections, skin problems, glaucoma and glucose metabolism disorders.

-- Muscle relaxants: Sedatives which also relax the muscles.
+- Muscle relaxants: Sedatives that also relax the muscles.
 Like other psychotropic medications, they can cause fatigue and drowsiness, and affect your ability to drive.
-Muscle relaxants can also affect liver functions and cause gastro-intestinal complications.
-Drugs from the benzodiazepine group, such as tetrazepam, can lead to dependency if they are taken for longer than two weeks.
+Muscle relaxants can also affect the functioning of your liver and cause gastrointestinal (stomach and bowel) complications.
+Benzodiazepines such as tetrazepam may lead to dependency if they are taken for longer than two weeks.